maria-luiza-duda/maria-luiza-duda/README.md

 ### Hello, folks 👋

-I'm a DevOps Engineer, biologist, MSc in Oceanography and Ph.D student in Computer Science.
+I'm a DevOps Engineer, Ph.D student in Computer Science, MSc in Oceanography and Biologist.

 - 🔭 I’m currently working on my Doctoral's thesis
 - 🌱 I’m currently learning about MLOps